Hesperian Health Guides

 Living Positively with HIV Infection

 No one—neither modern medicine nor traditional healers— has a cure for HIV.
-But most people with HIV can be healthy for many years, especially with the right care and treatment.
+But with treatment most people with HIV can be healthy for many years.
 During this time it can help to:

 - make the best of every moment of your life.